WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 real-time applications.

-This specification makes an assumption that [@I-D.ietf-quick-transport] will be widely implemented and deployed as a mainstream part of web-based software systems, but any extensions unique to the needs of VoIP will struggle to see widespread deployment.
+This specification makes an assumption that [@I-D.ietf-quic-transport] will be widely implemented and deployed as a mainstream part of web-based software systems, but any extensions unique to the needs of VoIP will struggle to see widespread deployment.
 As a result, RIPP uses HTTP/3 [@I-D.ietf-quic-http], but is not an